coopcycle/coopcycle-app/README.md

 GOOGLE_MAPS_BROWSER_KEY=YOUR_API_KEY
 GOOGLE_MAPS_ANDROID_KEY=YOUR_API_KEY
 ```

 Those keys won't work for address autocomplete if you don't have [billing enabled in Google Cloud](https://cloud.google.com/billing/docs/how-to/manage-billing-account).
-Before enable billing in your project, read and check the [the terms and conditions for the free trial](https://cloud.google.com/terms/free-trial/).
+Before enabling billing in your project, read and check the [the terms and conditions for the free trial](https://cloud.google.com/terms/free-trial/).

 Setup - iOS
 -----------